-I've been on the procurement side of the technology industry for over 25 years, singing the praises of recurring revenue, trying to help integrators attain it.
-While many understand the concept of monthly recurring revenue (MRR) and believe in its value, most end up expressing hesitation about even attempting to make a recurring revenue sale, like a technology-as-a-service solution sale.
+I've been on the procurement side of the technology industry for over 25 years, singing the praises of recurring revenue, and trying to help integrators attain it.
+While many understand the concept of recurring monthly revenue (MRR) and believe in its value, most end up expressing hesitation about even attempting to make a recurring revenue sale, like a technology-as-a-service solution sale.

 Integrators often falsely believe . ..

 - They will have to wait to receive all of the revenue for the system portion of the sale.

 - They will have to internalize all of their cost to suppliers and distributors.